Contact Lens Exams & Fittings in San Diego

 Contact lenses come with some risks, but they’re perfectly safe for long-term use when handled and cared for properly.
 You can reduce your risk of eye infections by carefully following your optometrist’s instructions for wearing, cleaning, and storing your lenses.

 • Don’t sleep in your contact lenses unless your lenses are specifically designed to be slept in.
-Sleeping while wearing contact lenses makes your risk for eye infections 8 times greater.
+Sleeping while wearing contact lenses increases your risk for eye infections.

 • Always wash your hands with soap and warm water and dry them with a clean, lint-free towel before handling your lenses.